 (d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and

 (e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34.

+[(f) Following resolution of an Incident, provide the Authority with an Incident report which details the Incident and any corresponding data on its nature, scale, and impacts, the Contractor’s response, and lessons learned.]

-3. The Secretary-General shall report any Contractor that fails to comply with this regulation to its Sponsoring State or States, [States adjacent to the contract area] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.
+3. The Secretary-General shall [promptly] report any Contractor that fails to comply with this regulation to its Sponsoring State or States, [States adjacent to the contract area] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.

 4. The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting.

+[Alt.4.
+The Secretary-General shall

+(a) before issuing instructions under this regulation, request instruction from the [Compliance Committee/Council], and consult with the Sponsoring State or State, and other relevant State or international organisations, insofar as it is feasible to do so taking account of the urgency in the situation;

+(b) follow any relevant Standards and Guidelines on the issue of instructions under this regulations:

+(c) report such Incidents and measures taken to the Commission and the Council at their next available meeting.]

+[5.
+The Secretary-General shall publish copies of Incident reports at the Authority’s website.]